Chi-SquareX/Healthcare_NLP_application/README.md

-Introduction:
+# Introduction:

-Welcome to the [Repository Name]!
-This repository hosts the codebase for [brief description of what the code does, e.g., "an AI-powered healthcare assistant for personalized medical advice"].
+This repository hosts the codebase for "an AI-powered healthcare assistant for personalized medical advice and Prescription Parsing".
 Our project leverages advanced natural language processing techniques and state-of-the-art machine learning models to deliver accurate and personalized responses tailored to users' health concerns.

 Cloning the Repository: